MicrosoftDocs/azure-reference-other/studio-module-reference/multiclass-neural-network.md

 ## Module overview

-This article describes how to use the **Multiclass Neural Network** module in Azure Machine Learning Studio (classic), to create a neural network model that can be used to predict a target that has multiple values.
+This article describes how to use the **Multiclass Neural Network** module in Machine Learning Studio (classic), to create a neural network model that can be used to predict a target that has multiple values.

 For example, neural networks of this kind might be used in complex computer vision tasks, such as digit or letter recognition, document classification, and pattern recognition.